weholt/SerpentariumCore/README.md

 # Serpentarium Core

-Serpentarium Core (Thanks ChatGPT for that name ;-)) is a basic service container for python using the typing Protocol to define interfaces and type hints to resolve construction requirements for services.
+Serpentarium Core is a basic service container for python using the typing Protocol to define interfaces and type hints to resolve construction requirements for services.

+- Thanks ChatGPT for that name ;-)

 Tested with: